 © 2017 American Chemical Society.
 Quantum emitters in layered hexagonal boron nitride (hBN) have recently attracted a great deal of attention as promising single photon sources.
 In this work, we demonstrate resonant excitation of a single defect center in hBN, one of the most important prerequisites for employment of optical sources in quantum information processing applications.
 We observe spectral line widths of an hBN emitter narrower than 1 GHz while the emitter experiences spectral diffusion.
 Temporal photoluminescence measurements reveal an average spectral diffusion time of around 100 ms. An on-resonance photon antibunching measurement is also realized.
 Our results shed light on the potential use of quantum emitters from hBN in nanophotonics and quantum information processing applications.

-Dietrich, A, Bürk, M, Steiger, ES, Antoniuk, L, Tran, TT, Nguyen, M, Aharonovich, I, Jelezko, F & Kubanek, A 2018, 'Observation of Fourier transform limited lines in hexagonal boron nitride', Physical Review B, vol. 98, no. 8.View/Download from: UTS OPUS or Publisher's site
+Dietrich, A, Bürk, M, Steiger, ES, Antoniuk, L, Tran, TT, Nguyen, M, Aharonovich, I, Jelezko, F & Kubanek, A 2018, 'Observation of Fourier transform limited lines in hexagonal boron nitride', Physical Review B, vol. 98, no. 8.View/Download from: Publisher's site

 © 2018 American Physical Society.
 Single defect centers in layered hexagonal boron nitride are promising candidates as single-photon sources for quantum optics and nanophotonics applications.
 However, spectral instability hinders many applications.
 Here, we perform resonant excitation measurements and observe Fourier transform limited linewidths down to ≈50 MHz.
 We investigated the optical properties of more than 600 single-photon emitters (SPEs) in hBN.
 The SPEs exhibit narrow zero-phonon lines distributed over a spectral range from 580 to 800 nm and with dipolelike emission with a high polarization contrast.
 Finally, the emitters withstand transfer to a foreign photonic platform, namely, a silver mirror, which makes them compatible with photonic devices such as optical resonators and paves the way to quantum photonics applications.